 Standards: IEC61400-1:2019, IEC61400-12-5:2022, IEC61400-26-1:2019, IEC61400-12-4:2020, IEC 61400-50 series, FGW TG5, FGW TG6, FGW TG10, MEASNET Procedure v3, IEC61400-15-1, ISO/IEC Guide 98-3:2008

-Using the selected long-term source, the speed and direction data is extended to cover a period of at least 20 years.
+Using selected long-term sources, speed and direction data are extended to a representative long-term period.

-A theorectical year that best represents the extended time series is calculated to obtain a wind speed and direction data set covering 8760 hours.
+A theoretical year that best represents the extended time series is calculated.
+Thus, we obtain a data set representing long years, including 8,760 hours of wind speed and wind direction data.

-Net energy production is calculated by applying direction-dependent losses, like wake and sector effects, and seasonal losses such as icing based on temperature and humidity.
+Net energy production is calculated by taking into account direction-dependent losses—such as tracking and sector effects—and seasonal losses, such as icing, based on temperature and humidity.

 Wind power plant production may be constrained for the reasons summarised below.